 As illustrated in the examples above, there is no silver bullet, and it is not true that dry digestion resolves all wastewater issues since composting plants have leachate treatment challenges of their own.

-In the example above, by using the wet digestion process, it resulted in 100 tonnes of SSO being converted into 45 tonnes of solid digestate and approximately 100 tonnes of wastewater (some recycled).
-By using the dry digestion process it resulted in 80 tonnes of compost recycled to land but having to operate a composting plant of equal size to the biogas plant.
+In the example above, using the wet digestion process resulted in 100 tonnes of SSO being converted into 45 tonnes of solid digestate and approximately 100 tonnes of wastewater (some recycled).
+The result of dry digestion process is 80 tonnes of compost recycled to land prosessed within a composting plant of equal size to the biogas plant.

-In general, if there exist wastewater capacity capable of removing ammonia the wet digestion is favoured, and if there exist composting capacity the dry digestion is favoured.
+In general, it is possible to remove ammonia from the wastewater the wet digestion is favored, and if the composting is possible the dry digestion is used.

 Biogas is a versatile renewable energy that can be used into direct thermal, electrical and to displace natural gas in thermal or vehicular applications.